Hexagon/crocket/README.md

 ```

-## Options
+### Options

-Configuration defaults, and all configurable options are as fallow.
+All available options for server.listen

 **Server**
 ```json